 Permission received, his brown eyes crinkle in remembered merriment.
 “Alright, so what happened was, someone would walk along, notice the sign, and sometimes they would stop.
 Like, what’s that all about?
 And then, this is the best bit, then a car would come along and drive straight through this huge puddle right next to the pavement.
 Ker-splash!”

-He laughs loudly, a full body laugh with hands spread, head back, eyes and nose screwed up.
+He laughs loudly, a full body laugh with hands spread, head back, eyes and face screwed up.
 Any minute coffee is going to come snorting out of his nose.

 “April fools alright!”
 He’s still chuckling.
 “Whoever came up with that one was a doozy.”